vcerovski/binfix/README.md

            (aref a 1) (aref a 0))

-Since BINFIX has free-form syntax, it is also possible to mix infix SETFs with other expressions:
+It is also possible to mix infix SETFs with other expressions:

     '{f x + setf a = b
                  c = d